Get insider access

 No

-Out of the box, the Dell S2721QS has okay accuracy.
-There are visible inaccuracies with most colors and shades of gray.
-The color temperature is on the cooler side, resulting in a slight blueish tint.
-Gamma doesn't follow the sRGB curve at all, causing most scenes to appear darker than they should.
+The accuracy before calibration is decent.
+Unlike the Dell S2722QC, this monitor doesn't have an sRGB picture mode, so colors are oversaturated.
+There are also visible inaccuracies with the white balance, and the color temperature is on the cooler side, resulting in a slight blueish tint.
+Gamma doesn't properly follow the target sRGB curve, causing most scenes to appear darker than they should.

 9.6